 Apply, try, correct!

 Take chances, because even if you don’t believe you could get a job, or you’ve seen a job that doesn’t perfectly meets your ambitions, it’s always good training to apply, go through the process, and get salary offers!
+Don’t stop until you get an offer, even if at some point you don’t think you’ll want the job.

 I’m not saying you should apply to anything randomly, but there’s no better way to test your estimation than by asking for the salary and discovering recruiters’ reaction!